rajannpatel/ubuntupbx/README.md

 Open source software dependencies of FreePBX (including Asterisk) installed from official Ubuntu LTS repositories get 12 years of security patches when free or paid [Ubuntu Pro](https://ubuntu.com/pro) is enabled.

-Deploying FreePBX on a single Ubuntu virtual machine in Google Cloud is an ideal solution for personal users and small to medium-sized businesses.
+Deploying FreePBX on a single Ubuntu virtual machine (VM) in Google Cloud is an ideal solution for personal users and small to medium-sized businesses.
 The setup can be scaled up for larger organizations.
 For disaster recovery, this deployment has daily recovery points with a recovery time measured in minutes, inclusive of all FreePBX, Asterisk, and Ubuntu configurations and customizations.

 There is no charge to use Google Cloud's Compute Engine up to their specified [always free](https://cloud.google.com/free/docs/free-cloud-features#compute) usage limit.
 The free usage limit does not expire, and is perfect for running FreePBX 17 and Asterisk 20.6 on Ubuntu 24.04 LTS.